Lin8x/Arduino-DigiDucky/README.md

 ---------------------------------------------------------

 # Arduino-DigiDucky
-A script for making your Digispark become a sneaky macOS RubberDucky!
+A list of scripts for making your Digispark become a sneaky macOS RubberDucky!

 ![Amazing Ass Image](https://i.imgur.com/EO8geae.jpg)